-Regarding HEDP, when wastewater from the food processing operations described above is released to a POTW, the concentrations of the HEDP for the various different protein sources will be further diluted by the additional waters processed by the POTW.
-Application of a standard 10-fold dilution factor for surface water discharge, as described in Robert Rapaport's 1988 study cited below10, may be applied to the to EICs as derived above, resulting in maximum expected environmental concentrations (EEC) of approximately 0.14 ppm for HEDP in wastewater from poultry and meat processing.
+Regarding HEDP, when treated wastewater from the food processing operations described above is released to a receiving water body (in accordance with a NPDES permit) it is diluted by the receiving water body.
+Application of a 10-fold dilution factor for surface water discharge, as described in Robert Rapaport's 1988 study cited below6, may be applied to the to EICs as derived above, resulting in maximum expected environmental concentrations (EEC) of approximately 0.2 ppm for HEDP in wastewater from poultry and meat processing.